INTERESTED IN TAKING AN AP CLASS?

 Grades: 10-12 (NCAA approved)

-Prerequisite: US History with a “B” or higher OR Honors US History with a “C” or higher.
+Prerequisite: Successful completion of US History or Honors US Histor.
 Signed AP Statement.
-This class is designed for high-achieving college-bound students.
-The academic level is similar to a college political science course.
-Students will be required to do extensive reading, writing, and critical thinking concerning political issues.
-AP United States Government is designed to provide students with an analytical perspective on government and politics in the United States.
-This course includes both the study of general concepts used to interpret U.S. politics and the analysis of specific examples.
+This class is designed for high-achieving, college-bound students and mirrors the rigor of a college-level political science class.
+Students will engage in extensive reading, writing, and critical thinking about political issues.
+AP U.S. Government provides an analytical perspective on American government and politics, covering both general concepts and specific case studies.
 It also requires familiarity with the various institutions, groups, beliefs and ideas that constitute U.S. politics.
 Students will become acquainted with the variety of theoretical perspectives and explanations for various behaviors and outcomes.
 It is expected that each student who takes this course will take the AP U.S. Government exam in the spring.

 AP U.S. History